 We met up at Barneys Madison Avenue on a crisp afternoon to tour the Sidney Garber counter with the legend herself and reflect on her journey over classic cocktails at Freds.
 Don’t say we didn’t warn you: Sidney Garber jewels are at the top of our holiday list and will be on yours, too. —Jenna Wise for The Stone Set

 The Stone Set: How has Sidney Garber evolved under your lead?

-In August of 2013 I was profiled by Elisa Lipsky Karaz for WSJ Magazine.
-I think it was Kristina O’Neill’s first issue as Editor in Chief.
+In August of 2013, I was profiled by Elisa Lipsky-Karasz for WSJ.
+Magazine.
+I think it was Kristina O’Neill’s first issue as Editor-in-Chief.
 That’s when I said I was going to give my profits away.
 That’s also when my accountant called me and explained I didn’t have any profits.

 We love your commitment to philanthropy.
 What causes are nearest and dearest to your heart?

-There are three causes I care about deeply: art and theater are what I love, and The Child Mind Institute is what I owe.
+There are three causes I care about deeply: art and theater are what I love, and the Child Mind Institute is what I owe.
 I always wanted to be on the board of Lincoln Center Theater.
-It’s the jewel in the crown of American not-for-profit theatre.
-I love theater, it’s an amazing escape but also lasting and thought provoking.
+It’s the jewel in the crown of American not-for-profit theater.
+I love theater; it’s an amazing escape but also lasting and thought-provoking.
 A sticks-to-your-ribs kind of experience.
 I wanted to be an actress when I was young.
 I dated an actor, a director.
-I saw a lot of theatre.
+I saw a lot of theater.
 LCT was actually the last board I was asked to join.

 What moments have been most exciting for you?

 When Mary-Kate and Ashley Olsen launched their handbag collection at Barneys in July of 2011 they were wearing the Sidney Garber Domed Cuff and Snake bracelets.
 The next day we received an inquiry from Barneys, and soon we were selling there.
 We have been one of Barneys’ top fine jewelry lines ever since.